anthofflab/MimiSSPs.jl/README.md

 add_comp!(m, MimiSSPs.RegionAggregatorSum, :PopulationAggregator, first = 2010, last = 2300)

 # Bring in a dummy mapping between the countries list from the model above and our current one.
 Note that this DataFrame has two columns, `InputRegion` and `OutputRegion`, where `InputRegion` is identical to `all_countries.ISO` above but we will reset here for clarity.
 mapping = load(joinpath(@__DIR__, "data", "keys", "MimiSSPs_dummyInputOutput.csv")) |> DataFrame
 inputregions = mapping.Input_Region
 outputregions = sort(unique(mapping.Output_Region))

-# set the dimensions
+# Set the region dimensions
 set_dimension!(m, :inputregions, inputregions)
 set_dimension!(m, :outputregions, outputregions)

-# provide the mapping, and the names of the input regions and output regions, which should just take copies of what you provided to `set_dimension!` above
+# Provide the mapping parameter as well as the the names of the input regions and output regions, which should just take copies of what you provided to `set_dimension!` above
 update_param!(m, :PopulationAggregator, :input_region_names, inputregions)
 update_param!(m, :PopulationAggregator, :output_region_names, outputregions)
-update_param!(m, :PopulationAggregator, :input_output_mapping, Matrix(mapping))
+update_param!(m, :PopulationAggregator, :input_output_mapping, Matrix(mapping)) # Array with two columns, input regions in column 1 and corresponding many-to-one mapping to output regions in column 2

+# Make SSPs component `:population` variable the feed into the `:input` variable of the `PopulationAggregator` component
-connect_param!(m, :PopulationAggregator, :input, :SSPs, :population, ignoreunits=true)
+connect_param!(m, :PopulationAggregator, :input, :SSPs, :population)

 run(m)